 WaynesvilleWestern North Carolina

-One of the best mountain towns in Western North Carolina, Waynesville is located to the southwest of Asheville off Interstate 40.
-We nicknamed this charming town the ‘spill over town of Asheville’ because it too has intriguing art galleries, delicious restaurants, international festivals and quick access to the Blue Ridge Parkway.
-The entrance to the Blue Ridge Parkway at mile post #445 is less than five miles from the center of town, off US 23-74.
+This best small town in North Carolina is located to the southwest of Asheville off Interstate 40.
+We nicknamed Waynesville the ‘spill over town of Asheville’ because it too has intriguing art galleries, delicious restaurants, international festivals and quick access to the Blue Ridge Parkway.
+The entrance to the Parkway at mile post #445 is less than five miles from the center of town, off US 23-74.
 Established in the early 1800's, the old brick buildings and brick lined streets in historic Waynesville have been consciously preserved as new commercial development folds into the landscape.
-On one of end town you will find the Gateway Club, the town’s most popular social club offering fine dining and hosting social events in a three story building.
-The club is in a restored Masonic Hall listed on the National Registry.
+On one of end town you will find restaurants, art galleries and one-of-a-kind stores.
 On the opposite end of town, a new super Wal-mart shopping center with a Best Buy was built expanding the shopping choices in Waynesville NC.
-Here's a quick look at the Waynesville home pricing trend over the last two years:

 Lake Junaluska is Waynesville's beautiful mountain lake and home to a nationally known Methodist retreat hosting year round musical events.
 This scenic lake is beautiful to walk around and take seasonal photographs.
 The further you drive away from downtown, the more farm land, rolling hills and mountain vistas are revealed.
 The movie Cold Mountain was filmed in Pisgah National Forest on the southeast side of Waynesville.
 Cataloochie Valley is where you can observe buggling elk during the fall season.
 Cataloochee Ski Area has a track record of being the first ski resort open on the east coast of the United States because of its high tech snowblowing equipment.
-Sylva and Maggie Valley are the next towns over from the best small town of Waynesville NC.
-Don't be afraid to ask us for a Waynesville Relocation Package.
+Sylva and Maggie Valley are the next towns over and are a great place to find rustic mountain homes.

-If you're searching for where to retire in Western North Carolina, here's reasons to consider Waynesville real estate:
+If you're searching to retire in a best small town in North Carolina, here's reasons to consider Waynesville real estate:

 In addition to the art galleries on Main Street, the Frog Level Art District is located along Richland Creek and is where you'll find more art galleries, coffee shops and antique stores.
 Art is the common thread weaving through the town of Waynesville.
 The Haywood County Arts Council is actively involved in coordinating art festivals, concert series and juried art exhibits.
 The Waynesville Gallery Association provides opportunities for artists to interact with the public, through Art After Dark on the first Friday of every month and walking art gallery tours.
 Haywood Community College’s new Creative Arts Building is where you’ll find art courses in art and theater appreciation, art history, pottery, wood crafting and digital photography.
 The Haywood Arts Regional Theater (HART) is an award winning community theater hosting year round plays and musicals in one of two intimate theaters; the 255 seat James Auditorium and the Feichter Studio Theater.
 The most popular cultural event in Waynesville is the annual Folkmoot Festival, an eleven day international dance and music festival thousands of people travel from far away to attend.

 At an elevation ranging from 2,500 to 3,000 feet, Waynesville average temperature is in the 30’s December through February.
 The average annual snowfall is 12 inches.
 May through September, the average temperature is in the high 60‘s.
-The best mountain town of Waynesville has four distinct seasons and is pet friendly.
+The town of Waynesville near the Blue Ridge Parkway has four distinct seasons and is pet friendly.

 Haywood Community College is home to the Regional High Technology Center, the first Advanced Technology Center in North Carolina.
 Students have access to hands on computer numerically controlled machining, 3D modeling for rapid prototyping, solar energy technologies and robotics.
 The continuing education courses designed for mature adults include courses in the arts, personal enrichment, genealogy, language and writing.
 The Rufty-Holmes Senior Center in Waynesville also offers computer classes, music, arts and crafts, health and wellness classes and more designed for adults over age 50.